dqops/dqo/docs/reference/yaml/profiling/column-profiling-checks.md

-## ColumnUniquenessProfilingChecksSpec
+## ColumnPercentile25InRangeCheckSpec
-Container of built-in preconfigured data quality checks on a column level that are checking for negative values.
+Column level check that ensures that the percentile 25 of values in a monitored column is in a set range.